The Thread Lift Database - The New Non-Surgical Face LiftProcedure That is Now Available in Canada

 What Short- and Long-Term Benefits Can I Expect from my Thread Lift?

 • Thread Lifts will provide you immediate, life changing results.
 Our clients are surprised when they look in the mirror right after the Thread Lift procedure!
 They can visibly see a big difference in the skin over the brows, cheeks, jowls and neck and leave looking and feeling years younger.

 • Clients will continue to see better results as time passes.
 Optimal results from this procedure are seen at the 6-month mark post treatment.
 This is because collagen has also flooded the injected area where the sutures sit.
 The collagen induction makes the skin look younger, more voluminous, and fresher.

 • Thread Lifts can be repeated after the effects wear off between 2-5 years later.

-• Thread Lifts can be done in combination with Botox, Fillers and Radio Frequency treatments with no risks or concerns (RF treatments should not be done within 30 days of insertion).
+• Thread Lifts can be done in combination with Neuromodulators, Fillers and Radio Frequency treatments with no risks or concerns (RF treatments should not be done within 30 days of insertion).

 Thread Lift Risks and Concerns